Immigrant Visa: Everything You Need to Know

 - U.S. Citizenship and Immigration Services (USCIS) , which handles the process of obtaining citizenship and residency

 - U.S. Customs and Border Enforcement (ICE), which handles deportation and policing.

 Immigration narrowed at this time, but as security was enhanced, the doors to immigration re-opened once again.

 Get Help with Immigration Law

 If you need help with an immigrant or non-immigrant visa application, deportation, or any other subject pertaining to immigration law, you can post your question or concern on UpCounsel’s marketplace or hire an experienced immigration lawyer from UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.